fhightower/apple-seeds/README.md

 # Apple Seeds
-This repo. contains various scripts that I have created to make using a mac easier.
+This repository contains various scripts that I have created to make using MacOS easier.

+- **New Terminal:** A script to quickly open a new terminal window in the current desktop